ctkelley/MultiPrecisionArrays.jl/docs/src/Half_1.md

 significand (mantissa), thereby
 trading precision for range.
 In fact, the exponent field in BFloat is the same size (8 bits) as that for single precision (Float32).
 The significand, however, is only 8 bits.
+Compare this to the size of the exponent fields for
-Which is less than that for Float16 (11 bits) and single (24 bits).
+Float16 (11 bits) and single (24 bits).
 The size of the significand means that you can get in real trouble with half precision in either format.